-As a writing instructor, María Fernanda facilitates literary experiences with techniques to support her participants’ writing practices through the following components:
+As a writing facilitator, María Fernanda facilitates workshops as conversations with literary techniques to support her participants’ writing practices through the following components:

 Creativity

-Each experience is crafted to encourage your intuitive choices.
+Each session is crafted to encourage your intuitive choices.
 Historical contextualization will ground the direction of the lesson in an effort to inspire imagination.

 Generation

 Creating new work is a core component.
-The structure ignites unique ways to begin writing both in and out of the collective literary experience.
+The structure ignites unique ways to begin writing both in and out of the session.

 Revision